Isotropic atomic layer etching of MgO-doped lithium niobate using sequential exposures of H$_2$ and SF$_6$ plasmas: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the NSF under Award \#2234390.
-This research was primarily carried out at the Microdevices Laboratory (MDL) Jet Propulsion Laboratory (JPL), California Institute of Technology, and in part, carried out at the California Institute of Technology.
+This work was supported by Oxford Instruments and the NSF under Award \#2234390.
+This research was carried out, in part, at the Jet Propulsion Laboratory (JPL), California Institute of Technology, under contract with the National Aeronautics and Space Administration (NASA).
 We gratefully acknowledge the critical support and infrastructure provided for this work by The Kavli Nanoscience Institute and the Molecular Materials Research Center of the Beckman Institute at the California Institute of Technology.